 The Foreclosure Mediation Program lets homeowners and lenders meet face-to-face to discuss alternatives to foreclosure.
 The program is open to District owners of residential properties located in the District – including owners of condominiums – who have received a notice of default from their lender (not condo association), the notice lenders must send warning them that the property could go into foreclosure.
-Since the program’s inception in May 2011, 78 percent of mediations prevented foreclosures with lenders and homeowners agreeing to loan modifications, repayment plans, reinstatements, short sales and other alternatives.
-For more information on the Foreclosure Mediation Program, follow this link or send an email to [email protected].
+Since the program’s inception in May 2011, 70 percent of mediations prevented foreclosures with lenders and homeowners agreeing to loan modifications, repayment plans, reinstatements, short sales and other alternatives.
+For more information on the Foreclosure Mediation Program, contact the Foreclosure Mediation Administrator at (202) 442-7765 or send an email to [email protected].

 Housing Counseling and Other Resources

 DC Homeowner Assistance Fund- Program administered by DHCD

 The DC Homeowner Assistance Fund Program uses funding from the American Rescue Plan to provide grants to District Homeowners who have been affected by COVID-19 to help keep their home.

 The financial assistance program is accessed via a digital portal, that serves as a one-stop shop, providing grants to District homeowners impacted by COVID-19 who are struggling with their mortgage payments and other property or housing expense.

 National Mortgage Settlement